ekkus93/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Solution and Validation

-##### Simple Model
+##### Single Model

 * training set accuracy of 1.000
-* validation set accuracy of 0.975
+* validation set accuracy of 0.985
-* test set accuracy of 0.959
+* test set accuracy of 0.966

-! [] [image12]
+![] [image12]

 Initially, I tried using only RGB color layers for the input.
 The test accuracy was a little below 93% for 30 epochs.
 I tried training longer with lower training rates.
 The model would overfit but the test validation would still stay below 93%.
 Dropout and L2 regulization was added to deal with the overfitting.
 The test validation accuracy increased over 93% but only slightly.
 From evaluating the misclassified traffic signs in the validation set, I could see that it was having the most trouble with different speed limit signs.
 The numbers were blurry.
 To deal with this problem, I added the histogram equalized grayscale layer.
-This increased the test accuracy to 95.9%.
+This increased the test accuracy to 96.6%.

 There is a little bit of overfitting with the Train Accuracy being at 100%.
 The Validation Accuracy is slightly lower than the Train Accuracy and the Test Accuracy is slightly lower than the Validation Accuracy.

 ##### Ensemble Model

-A test accuracy of 95.9% was good but I thought that it could be better.
+A test accuracy of 96.6% was good but I thought that it could be better.
 An ensemble model seemed like an easy way to improve the accuracy without doing a lot of changes to the model.
 Only a slight modification was needed to be done with dividing up the training data.
 10 models were used, each training on a random 90% of the training data.
-This should improve the accuracy but the disadvantage is that this will increase the training time by 9 times.
+The main purpose of this was to make sure that models would be different.
+Hopefully, some models would be better at predicting certain types of traffic signs and the majority of the models would pick the best label.
+This should help improve the accuracy.
+The disadvantage of this is that the training time will increase by 9 times.
+Predictions will take about 10 times as long compared to using a single model.

 Here are the accuracies for all of the 10 models:

 ![][image8]

 They are similar to that of the single model.
 They are also similar to each other.
-The validation accuracies range from 97.5-98.4%.
-The test accuracies range from 95.7-97.0%.
+The validation accuracies range from 97.3-98.5%.
+The test accuracies range from 95.7-96.8%.

 ###### Voting vs. Mean Softmax Logits